arey/quarkus-spring-petclinic/README.md

 ## Running the application in dev mode

+Make sure you have Java 17 or a later version of Java installed.
-You can run your application in dev mode that enables live coding using:
+Then you can run your application in dev mode that enables live coding using:

 ```shell script
 git clone https://github.com/spring-petclinic/quarkus-spring-petclinic.git